chehinedh/chehinedh/README.md

 * ✉️  You can contact me at [chehine.dhemaied@esprit.tn](mailto:chehine.dhemaied@esprit.tn )
-* 🧠  I'm learning MERN stack, Django and Flask
+* 🧠  I'm currently learning MERN stack and Django
 * 🤝  I'm open to collaborating on open Source Project to gain some experience and working as a freelancer